DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="available"></a>In-Person Services Available</h3>

 * Borrowing of books, audiobooks, movies, magazines, and video games
-* Visits to the Children's Library and Teen Lounge to borrow materials
+* Access to all collections throughout the building to borrow materials
 * Access to public computers and internet
 * Scanning, printing, copying, and faxing
-* Resume reviews by virtual assistance
 * Reference assistance by phone or email is strongly encouraged

 <br />